j-emmen/ecategories/README.md

 Some basic properties of some of the stuff defined in ecats/basic-defs/.

 ecats/finite-limits/
-Definitions of the main finite limits together with notation and basic properties.
+Definitions of the main finite (weak) limits together with notation and basic properties.

 ecats/functors/
 Definition, notation and basic properties of functors, exact and left coverinf functors and projective covers.